ispeakcomputer/auto_aws_ec3_webapp_deploy/README.md

 1. Sets up, or checks on VPC
 2. Checks security groups and add rules for TCP port 22 and port 80
-3. Set ups key-pairs and write .pem file to disk to be used for later access by script/user
+3. Set up key-pairs and write .pem file to disk to be used for later access by script/user
 4. Deploys an EC2 instance using the security groups, rules and keypairs

 Then the Bash script does following: